Composite Construction | What it is & How it Works

 Composite construction is typically used in the commercial sector but does extend to residential properties.
 Most composite construction work is carried out in multi-building establishments.
 The reason it’s so popular is because it provides unrivalled strength and durability using minimal materials.
 The combination of steel and concrete provides the perfect foundation for a strong and lightweight design.
 The steel elements offer exceptional tensile strength and the concrete offers fantastic compression qualities.

-In structural engineering – in the context of structural engineering, composition constructions occur when two materials are combined together to act as a single unit.
+In the context of structural engineering, composition constructions occur when two materials are combined together to act as a single unit.
 This essentially creates a stronger structure as both materials work together to support each other.

 For example, when building a car park, a contractor may choose to use steel beams to support concrete slabs so that the load is shared between the beam and the concrete.
 If this is not performed, then the beam will take on all the weight of the structure, which will put the structural integrity of the building into question.
 Composite construction shares the load, creating a larger and stronger beam to support the load.